J. J. Yeley

 Christopher Beltram Hernandez "J. J." Yeley (born October 5, 1976) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Cup Series, driving the No. 44 Chevrolet Camaro ZL1 for NY Racing Team and part-time in the NASCAR Xfinity Series, driving the No. 29 Ford Mustang Dark Horse for RSS Racing and the No. 53 Chevrolet Camaro SS for Joey Gase Motorsports with Scott Osteen, and part-time in the NASCAR Craftsman Truck Series, driving the No. 7 Chevrolet Silverado RST for Spire Motorsports.
-He has previously competed in which is now the ARCA Menards Series, the NASCAR Whelen Modified Tour, as well as the IndyCar Series.
+He competes part-time in the NASCAR Cup Series, driving the No. 44 Chevrolet Camaro ZL1 for NY Racing Team, and part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 42 Chevrolet Camaro SS for Young's Motorsports, the No. 5 Ford Mustang Dark Horse for Hettinger Racing, and the No. 38 Ford Mustang Dark Horse for RSS Racing.
+He has previously competed in the NASCAR Craftsman Truck Series, what is now the ARCA Menards Series, the NASCAR Whelen Modified Tour, as well as the IndyCar Series.

 Yeley is one of only seven drivers ever to win the USAC Triple Crown which includes the likes of Pancho Carter, Tony Stewart, Dave Darland, Jerry Coons Jr., Tracy Hines, and Logan Seavey.
 He is nicknamed "J. J." (Jimmy Jack) after his father and a close family friend.

 Yeley holds the record for the most starts across all three of the top divisions of NASCAR without winning a race.

 Racing career

 Open-wheel racing

 Yeley won the 1997 edition of Indiana Sprintweek and captured the Rookie of the Year Award in the USAC National Sprint Car Series despite starting relatively few races.
 In 1998, Yeley competed in four Indy Racing League (IRL) races, including the Indianapolis 500.
-His one top-ten finish in these four races was at Indianapolis, where he finished 9th despite a spin on the first turn of the first lap, which nearly collected eventual race winner Eddie Cheever Jr.
+His one top-ten finish in these four races was at Indianapolis, where he finished ninth despite a spin on the first turn of the first lap, which nearly collected eventual race winner Eddie Cheever Jr.

 Yeley also raced in the IRL in 2000 in an underfunded effort with McCormack Motorsports, but ultimately returned to USAC racing, picking up where he had left off by winning 2001 and 2003 National Sprint, 2002 and 2003 Silver Crown, and 2003 National Midget Series titles.

 Yeley's championships in all three of USAC's top divisions in 2003 made him only the second driver, after Tony Stewart in 1995, to achieve the "Triple Crown" in a single season.
 Stewart was the owner of the Sprint and Silver Crown cars in Yeley's 2003 season; the Midget, which Yeley drove in 2003, Steve Lewis' No. 9, had been driven by Stewart in 1995.
 Yeley scored 24 USAC wins in his 2003 season, breaking the previous record of nineteen set by A. J. Foyt in 1961 and later tied by Sleepy Tripp (1988) and Jay Drake (2000).